 Cinnamon: said to be an amazing digestive aid, a blood sugar-lowering food, a candida fighter, an immune booster, an anti-oxidant, and anti-bacterial, an anti-fungal, virus fighter, and more.

 Maple: ok, I didn’t include this one exactly for it’s healing properties ;) …more for flavor.
+Traditionally I know many people make this more like a turmeric cinnamon ginger honey tea.
+But being it’s me — maple it is!
 And yet, maple syrup does sport some great properties as well.
 It’s considered an anti-oxidant, an anti-inflammatory agent that is particularly helpful to those with IBD, and is full of vitamins and minerals too.
 Sure drinking gobs of maple syrup isn’t going to make anyone healthy… but I do personally consider it one of the healthier sweetener alternatives due to these factors (and the fact that it’s delicious helps ;) ).

 Note: I am not a nutritionist, doctor, or a scientist by any means and the above information is based on commonly available research and information about the general properties of these foods.
 So take it as a rough guide and please research any areas / ingredients you are unsure of or would like to know more about.
 I just added it with the hope it gives you an overall idea of the amazing things that you’d be consuming in this simple iced tea.